Blonde Guy

 The Mango Travel router gets its power from the USB connection.
 If the router is plugged into the laptop, and the laptop does not provide enough power, then the travel router will not function.
 To test, I use my iPhone to scan for the SSID of the travel router.
 If it does not appear, then the travel router is not functioning.
 Try plugging into another USB slot.

-With version 3.11, connect the Mango to your computer.
-Your computer should be set up to configure TCP/IP automarically over DHCP.
+Connect the Mango to your computer.
+Your computer should be set up to configure TCP/IP automatically over DHCP.
 When the Mango has initialized, you should have an IP address.
-Start Firefox and visit 192.168.8.1.
+Start Dooble and visit 192.168.8.1.
 You should be prompted to change your password.

 Setup